-Many life science leaders are turning to intelligent solutions that bring greater insight and analytics to the table, accelerating the pace of innovation.
+Many pharma leaders are turning to intelligent solutions that bring greater insight and analytics to the table, accelerating the pace of innovation.
 The notion being that with advanced data, easier collaboration and workflow tools that encourage more efficient, reliable execution, the world may see a promising vaccine delivered in the near future.

 As pharma grows from this experience, implementing long-term innovative technology and developing emergency contingency plans with rapidly available solutions that support supply chains, these organizations as a whole will be better able to meet the pandemic challenges of tomorrow.